mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/autoscaling/index.md

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 -->

-For production clusters, you might want to autoscale, on demand, your clusters.
+For production clusters, you might want to automatically scale your clusters on demand.
 Konvoy provides an autoscaling feature that works at the node pool level.
 Node pools can be configured to define autoscaling properties such as the maximum size and minimum size of the chosen pools.
 The Konvoy autoscaler can not scale up or down a pool beyond the